West Indian/Indo-Caribbean cultural Topics

 Throughout its history, people of Indian origin were not the only ones to call the West Indies their home.
 Many persons of African and Chinese origin also migrated or were brought as indentured workers to this area.
 Not only were there issues between different races, there is also a very present issue of colorism within the community where "light-skinned" or persons with "fair" skin tone are treated more favorably or admired.
 As a result, there are often concerns for body image or self-confidence.

 It is important to understand that one's culture (or cultures) can have profound effects on how we see and interact with the world.
-Having a therapist who can understand or explore these nuances with you can be very powerful and helpful.

 Check back for more information coming soon!